RosettaCommons/documentation/development_documentation/test/integration-tests.md

 The results from the runs of "unmodified" Rosetta are called the `ref` data.
 The results from the runs of Rosetta with your changes are called the `new` data.

 `ref` and `new` are so named because these are the names of the subdirectories created within `{Rosetta}/main/tests/integration` holding the two sets of data.
+The instructions for the runs themselves are in the `tests` subfolder (of integration, so `tests/integration/tests`).

 Generating the `ref` from an separate copy of Rosetta
 -----------------------------------------------------